terramate-io/terramate-docs/catalyst/installation.md

 # How to install Terramate Catalyst

 > [!NOTE]
-> Terramate Catalyst is a special distribution of Terramate CLI supporting all the same base features but adding additional capabilities to make it scalable for any size of teams.
+> Terramate Catalyst is a drop-in replacement for the Terramate CLI: it provides all the same base features and adds self-service capabilities for scale.
+Existing Terramate commands and projects continue to work unchanged.

 This page explains how to install and configure Terramate Catalyst.